vasudharastogi/poet-control-loop-masters-thesis/README.md

 For example, on platforms that support it, the clock_gettime() function will be used to obtain a monotonic clock value with whatever precision is supported on that platform (e.g., nanoseconds).

+## Additional functions for the AI surrogate

+The AI surrogate can be activated for any benchmark and is by default initiated as a sequential keras model with three hidden layer of depth 48, 96, 24 with relu activation and adam optimizer.
+All functions in `ai_surrogate_model.R` can be overridden by adding custom definitions via an R file in the input script.
+This is done by adding the path to this file in the input script.
+Simply add the path as an element called `ai_surrogate_input_script` to the `chemistry_setup` list.
+Please use the global variable `ai_surrogate_base_path` as a base path when relative filepaths are used in custom funtions.

+**There is currently no default implementation to determine the validity of predicted values.** This means, that every input script must include an R source file with a custom function `validate_predictions(predictors, prediction)`.
+Examples for custom functions can be found for the barite_200 benchmark

+The functions can be defined as follows:

+`validate_predictions(predictors, prediction)`: Returns a boolean index vector that signals for each row in the predictions if the values are considered valid.
+Can eg. be implemented as a mass balance threshold between the predictors and the prediction.

+`initiate_model()`: Returns a keras model.
+Can be used to load pretrained models.

+`preprocess(df, backtransform = FALSE, outputs = FALSE)`: Returns the scaled/transformed/backtransformed dataframe.
+The `backtransform` flag signals if the current processing step is applied to data that's assumed to be scaled and expects backtransformed values.
+The `outputs` flag signals if the current processing step is applied to the output or tatget of the model.
+This can be used to eg. skip these processing steps and only scale the model input.

+`training_step (model, predictor, target, validity)`: Trains the model after each iteration. `validity` is the bool index vector given by `validate_predictions` and can eg. be used to only train on values that have not been valid predictions.